pymor/pymor/docs/source/tutorial_optimization.rst

     initial_guess = fom.parameters.parse([0.25, 0.5])

-Next, we visualize the diffusion function :math:`\lambda_\mu` by using
-|InterpolationOperator| for interpolating it on the grid.
+Next, we visualize the diffusion function :math:`\lambda_\mu` by using :class:`~pymor.discretizers.builtin.cg.InterpolationOperator` for interpolating it on the grid.

 .. jupyter-execute::